top of page

 In which leagues do the BSC teams play?

-2015 (some 2016) and older BSC teams play in the NorCal Premier, California Youth Soccer Association (CYSA), NorCal National Premier League (NPL) and Elite Clubs National League Regional League (ECNL RL).
+Our most competitive U13-U19 Boys Teams play MLS Next.
+The most competitive girls teams play Elite Clubs National League Regional League (ECNL RL).
+2017 (some 2018) and older BSC teams play in the NorCal Premier.
 Each team choses the league they will play in for the spring or fall seasons.
 Club Head coaches, the directors of the Age Groups and team coaches determine which league and level of play will best support the development of the team.
-NorCal NPL and ECNL (Elite Clubs National League) are regarded as the highest level of competition accessible to U14 - U19 teams in the Northern California League.
+MLS Next and ECNL (Elite Clubs National League) are regarded as the highest level of competition accessible to U13 - U19 teams in the Northern California League.
 They create opportunities for more competitive players to showcase their talents at college recruitment events that are organized for member clubs only.
 These two leagues work together and run promotion and relegation systems for the teams and club members.

 How far do teams travel?